ceribe/advent-of-code/2015/README.md

 To be honest there was not almost no hard days.
 I chose day 24 as the hardest, because it was the only one where I had to actually think about the problem for more than a few minutes.
 Had I not used brute force so many times I would most likely found some other days challenging too.
+For example day 20 was quite hard, but since it was possible to brute force it I counted it as easy.

 ## The Most Tedious One